Temper Tantrums: Managing Your Child's Emotional Outbursts

 Temper tantrums are a natural part of a child’s development journey, serving as a way for them to express intense emotions they may not yet have the verbal skills to communicate.
+Temper tantrums are a universal milestone in early childhood development that often leave parents feeling frustrated, embarrassed, and sometimes completely helpless.
 Although these outbursts can be challenging for parents to navigate, they are a normal aspect of childhood and provide valuable insights into a child’s emotional state.
 Typically beginning around age 1 and subsiding by ages 2 to 3, tantrums can range from mild whining to more intense behaviors like screaming and hitting.

 The Reasons Behind Children’s Tantrums